ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 **Note-1**: Completion of this one-time setup activity can take up to 2 hours.
-(This is because one of the things that setup does is download and add PowerShell modules for Azure PS library and for AzSDK.
+(This is because one of the things that setup does is download and add PowerShell modules for Azure PS library and for AzSK.
 This is a slow and sometimes flaky process and, as a result, the setup internally retries failed downloads.
 The Azure Automation product team is aware of this challenge and are working on a resolution.)